Smithery Logo

 description Critical - when Claude delegates.
 Required

 tools Allowlist (inherits all including MCP if omitted).
-Use Task(type1, type2) to restrict spawnable agents
+Use Agent(type1, type2) to restrict spawnable agents (Task tool was renamed to Agent in v2.1.63)

 disallowedTools Denylist from inherited tools